NathanBaldwin/my-portfolio-site/README.md

 Throughout the process, I became familiar with some fun, new technologies such as Angular Animate (to employ animations during Angular UI-Router's state changes), CSS transitions and hover animations, the GreenSock animation library, and ScrollMagic.
 I also became more familiar with Bootstrap and CSS posistioning techniques.

-In order to create the handwriting animation on the 'home' page, I created an SVG graphic in Adobe Illustrator, creating a path that covered the font, and then making the font into a clipping mask over this path.
-I used GreenSock to animate the 'revealing' of this path under the clipping mask.
+In order to create the handwriting animation on the 'home' page, I created an SVG graphic in Adobe Illustrator comprised of a path that covered my chosed font.
+Then I converted the font into a clipping mask over the path and used the GreenSock animation library to 'reveal' this path under the clipping mask.

 Even though it's admittedly a bit overkill for this project, I wanted to become more familiar with Angular UI-Router.
 Thus, I employed UI-Router's view changes and state changes to architect the portfolio section of the site.

 I deployed this site via Digital Ocean using NGINX.

-Up next: make it completely mobile friendly!
+Next, my goal is to make it completely mobile friendly!